JaneZhiyingHuang/Portfolio-Version1.0-d1806/README.md

 ### 💡 Overview
-Jane Huang Portfolio is my personal website showcasing my software development and UI/UX design projects.
+JH.
+Portfolio is my personal website showcasing my software development and UI/UX design projects.
 It combines creativity and technology — built to highlight both code and visual design with a clean and modern aesthetic.

 This portfolio also serves as my professional profile, including projects, skills, and contact information.